Homepage > 4 Foods Most Likely To Cause E. Coli

 Some people are more likely to have severe side effects from an E. coli infection after eating contaminated food, including:

 Restaurants and food processing facilities have a duty of care to follow all safety precautions to reduce the risk of an E. coli outbreak.
-Victims may be entitled to financial compensation when they breach this duty of care.
+Victims may be entitled to financial compensation when they breach this duty of care and could consider suing due to getting E. Coli.

 An attorney with a deep understanding of foodborne illness cases may be able to recover damages such as: